 Peter Denison-Pender is a specialist small business and technology tax consultant, working with small business clients on operating and tax issues.
 He has more than 20 years of operating and investing experience in early stage technology companies.

 Peter is a Chartered Financial Analyst (CFA) and Fellow of the Chartered Certified Accountants (FCCA) and read Economics and Economic History at the University of Exeter.
 He puts these financial skills to work as Treasurer for the Access Project.

 He was a trustee of the Royal Albert Hall from 2004-2015, where he chaired the commercial trading operations, and was a secondary school governor in Brent from 2000-2007.

-John is a founding partner and COO of Independent Franchise Partners, LLP, a specialist investment management firm.
+John is a retired partner and COO of Independent Franchise Partners, LLP, and a non-executive director of a number of companies.
 With a background in asset management and banking in Europe, South East Asia, Australia, and the USA, John has seen the difference that access to quality education makes to everyone.
 He is passionate about improving the quality of education generally and ensuring that all students have access to the best possible resources and curriculum.

 He holds a BSc in Finance and a BA in German, both from the University of Illinois.

 Subash is the Deputy Chair of the Board of Trustees.